Welcome bucket lister! So you’re looking for things to put on a bucket list huh?

 We don’t think it’s helpful to overwhelm our readers with 10,000 bucket list examples so you’ll find fewer suggestions here than other places.
 We’ve been more choosy, exactly like you should be with your list!

-A bucket list is really a packing list for your life, you need to decide what is essential and what you can leave out.
+A meaningful bucket list is really a packing list for your life, you need to decide what is essential and what you can leave out.

 Some cool bucket list experiences might be short-term fun but in the grand scheme do little to contribute to your overall life satisfaction.
 Simply packing your life with cool experiences can ultimately feel kind of hollow.
 There is more to a life well-lived than pleasure-seeking.